-Those involved in a totalitarian mind-manipulating organization become enmeshed in the government of that organization.
+Those involved in an abusive group become enmeshed in the government of that organization.
 Totalistic groups use varied forms of thought reform, manipulation, coercion, deception, peer pressure, guilt, fear, phobias and threat tactics which lead members to absolute obedience and non-questioning.
 Deceptive ministers distort the Bible (heavily using the Old Testament Law) to enhance their control on the unsuspecting and vulnerable.
 Due to the implementation of these deceitful tactics, recruits often suffer a loss of identity, will, and the ability to think critically.
 Members may no longer control their own life due to the reasons mentioned above; instead, following the loss of their critical thinking skills, they surrender their life to the authority and direction of the authoritarian leader.

 Upon exiting, the survivor may struggle with many recovery concerns trying to repair themselves from the damage and personal loss due to spiritual, emotional, financial and often physical abuse.
 The control of information, propaganda tactics and secrecy causes critical thinking skills to cease which creates conformity.
 They may suffer from a loss of will and hope, along with inferiority, shame and guilt.
 The group leaves exiters’ thinking skills impaired and the decision-making abilities dormant.
 Dependency on the group is fostered.
 Disassociation replaces interpersonal skills.
 These are just a few of the ramifications from cultic involvement.